 Brain scientists have shown that musical improvisation involves a deactivation of the parts of the brain responsible for ‘self control’ (it needs dis-inhibition), and this is best exemplified in our childhood’s when we haven’t yet developed the fear of failure and need to control our wilder urges.
 Unfortunately as we learn to inhibit behaviour we lose our creative edge.

 Looking in from the outside

 Another advantage of being young, is that you are not yet an ‘insider’, having not yet developed the domain expertise which leads to cynicism.
 Knowing less often helps you to be more inventive.
-For example, the website innocentive.com has a very high success rate with more than 50% of the innovation challenges posted on the website solved within 3-6 months.
+For example, the website innocentive.com has a very high success rate with more than 50% of the innovation challenges posted on the website solved within 3-6 months mostly because they have used a website development company before.
 However, what is even more amazing about the success rate of the website is that in the majority of cases, problems are solved by people outside the field of expertise (similarly research has shown that ‘expert’ predictions are often less accurate than those made by non-experts).